visgl/deck.gl/docs/get-started/interactivity.md

 />
 ```

 The callbacks for `hover` and `click` events are called with a single parameter `info` that contains the mouse or touch event and what was hovered, including which layer was selected.
-Thus event handlers registered directly on the `DeckGL` compionents are also able to distinguish between clicks in different layers.
+Thus event handlers registered directly on the `DeckGL` components are also able to distinguish between clicks in different layers.

 ### Behavior of Built-in Event Handling